jsit/pingsville-ping/readme.md

 # Pingsville Ping

-A tiny Deno server that accepts XML-RPC pings and stores them in a database.
+A tiny Deno server that:
+1. Accepts XML-RPC `weblogUpdates.extendedPing`s,
+1. Parses the RSS/JSON feed, then
+1. Saves blogs, posts, and tags to a database

 ## Set up